newrelic/extends_newrelic_rpm/README.md

 ## Usage
 An automated scripts monitors new gem pushes to rubygems.org listing `newrelic_rpm` as a dependency.

-We're also very happy to accept pull requests if your gem isn't get caught automatically.
+We're also very happy to accept pull requests if your gem doesn't get caught automatically.

 ## Adding Gems
 There's a script to simplify adding to the repo.